 Thoughts, ideas and other uses:

--Serve with mashed cauliflower or cauliflower rice.
-I have spilled the secrets of fluffy mashed cauliflower here, pets.
+- Serve with mashed cauliflower or cauliflower rice.
+I have spilled the secrets of fluffy mashed cauliflower here and roasty-toasty cauliflower rice here, pets.

-Do these stand up to IKEA's?
+Do these stand (or at least sit) up to IKEA's?
 Let me know in the comments!